dulumao/ycf/README.md

 ## ycf framework

-* a very simple PHP framework  for api or cli
+* a very simple PHP framework  for api or cli or swoole

 ## Requirements